Meta Quest 3S vs. Quest 2: New brain and eyes, old tricks

 Not all Quest 2 games get Quest 3 and 3S patches — we know of about 100 games with them — but even without a specific patch, you'll see reduced loading times for games and apps.

-Also, there are some upcoming Quest games that are exclusive to the Quest 3S & 3 because the Quest 2's CPU can't handle them.
+Also, some recent and upcoming Quest games are exclusive to the Quest 3S & 3 because the Quest 2's CPU can't handle them.
 AAA titles like Alien: Rogue Incursion and Batman: Arkham Shadow will give Quest 2 owners FOMO unless they upgrade, and we could see more Quest 3 exclusives as the Quest 2's chip becomes increasingly obsolete and more users swap to newer headsets.

 More commonly, you'll see Quest 3 games that don't work on Quest 2 because they require full color mixed reality, such as Laser Dance, Hello Dot, Living Room, and Starship Home.
 This also applies to software features like Meta AI with Vision, since it requires high-res passthrough.